Adobe Acrobat Licensing: To use Acrobat, start by choosing your license program.

 - The serial number field is only used for serialized deployments where the machine is licensed.
 If you use the Customization Wizard for creating a custom package via the Adobe Admin Console for named users, leave the serial field blank.

-Next, use Customization Wizard on the Acrobat DC Installer.pkg in the AcrobatVolume folder structure.
+Next, use Customization Wizard on the Acrobat Installer.pkg in the AcrobatVolume folder structure.

 You can also set up the plist preferences for your customized packages.
 To learn more, see Pre-deployment configuration.

-Now we have “AcrobatVolume” folder with dmg contents AND Customized Acrobat DC installer.
+Now we have “AcrobatVolume” folder with dmg contents AND Customized Acrobat installer.

 Next, run the following command line to use AcrobatVolume folder to the create the APRO20.0.dmg: